Picking a Domain and Hosting

 There are many companies that offer this service and it doesn’t have to be with your hosting company.
-However, since most hosting plans do include domain registration, you probably would just end up registering your domain through your hosting company.
+However, since most hosting plans do include domain registration, you’d probably end up registering your domain through your hosting company.
 Here is a step-by-step guide that can walk you through this process.

-Hosting is the simple idea of renting a computer space from a company to ‘host’ your website for the world to see.
+Hosting is the simple idea of renting a computer space that hosts your website for the world to see.
 Of course, it’s much more complicated but the general idea is just that.
-And we cannot emphasize enough just how important this is!
-Hosting reliability and speed is just as, if not more important than producing high-quality content.
+And we can’t emphasize enough just how important this is!
+Hosting reliability and speed is as important as producing high-quality content.
 This is something we unfortunately had to find out the hard way.

 There are many hosting companies you can choose from but the only one we can whole heartily recommend is Siteground.
-After switching over from Bluehost, all of the server issues we were facing disappeared.
+After switching over from Bluehost, all of the server issues disappeared.
 Our website loads super fast now, can handle all the traffic we can throw at it, and the live support is second to none!

-Also keep in mind that depending on the particular website builder you decide to go with, hosting companies may offer ‘specialized’ hosting packages based on that program.
+Also keep in mind that depending on the particular website builder you decide to go with, hosting companies may offer ‘specialized’ hosting servers based on that program.
 For example, Siteground offers WordPress specialized servers whereas if you pick Wix, you will have to go with Wix’s hosting packages.

 So again, if you are going to spend time and money into this, hosting companies and hosting plans is not where you want to skimp out on!
 Sign up with a reliable company as it could really make or break your website, quite literally!

 Content Delivery Network

 On a closing note, if your website is going to be content heavy, we would really recommend going with a hosting plan that offers CDN (content delivery network).